U.S. Stocks Extend Gains on Strong Car Sales

 ADVERTISEMENT

-Tuesday's rise built on Monday's records, which came as data showed that U.S. manufacturing activity reached a 13-year high in September, exceeding expectations.
+Tuesday's rise built on Monday's records, which came as data showed that a gauge of U.S. manufacturing activity reached a 13-year high in September, exceeding expectations.
 That followed solid readings in China and Japan earlier in the week.

 "We have another round of data that shows the U.S. economy and international global economy is doing quite well right now," said Willie Delwiche, investment strategist at Robert W. Baird & Co.